Cuenca, Ecuador

 If you are thinking about moving to Cuenca, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Cuenca varies depending on the size, location, and condition of the property.
 Generally speaking, monthly rents for one-bedroom apartments within city limits average around $200 - $450, while monthly rents for two or three-bedroom apartments within city limits average around $300 - $800.
-Long-term rentals for a house with three or more bedrooms in Cuenca usually start at around $450 - $800 per month," said one expat in Cuenca, Ecuador.
+Long-term rentals for a house with three or more bedrooms in Cuenca usually start at around $450 - $800 per month," wrote one member in Cuenca, Ecuador.

 "Housing cost are substantially less than at home.
 We are moving into a real mansion with full use of the house and our own bath for $210 mo. $200-350 mo is very available.
 We were taken the first mo. at $550mo and was much less quality.
-Actually it was horrible," said one expat who made the move to Cuenca.
+Actually it was horrible," remarked one expat who made the move to Cuenca.

 How do I meet people in Cuenca?